GuduleLapointe/2do-server/README.md

 ------------
 * clone this repository and put it in a convenient place (not inside the website root folder)
 * copy html/banner*png to your web folder (or create your own)
-* from hypevents folder, run `./bin/update-pages.sh /var/www/html/events/`
+* from 2doevents folder, run `./bin/update-pages.sh /var/www/html/events/`
   (or any existing folder in your web document root)

 Running